Toy Fox Terrier Information

 No dog, no breed for that matter exists that is entirely free of faults or flaws.
 Some problems are transmitted from the earliest beginnings of the breed.
 Outcrosses to other breeds help breed founders move forward to their goal but along with these fortunate crosses come problems that stubbornly refuse to be eradicated.
 It is up to future generations of fanciers to keep on their toes and work to make sure that they preserve the good and do their best to eliminate as much as possible what is undesirable.

-You can decide as you view winners and results, also judged by Richard Beauchamp, at the 1st Toy Fox Terrier Specialty Match in 2001 which was held in conjunction with the famous Del Valle KC shows.
+Related Articles: 1st Toy Fox Terrier Specialty Match 2001, you can decide as you view winners and results, judged by Richard Beauchamp, held in conjunction with the famous Del Valle KC shows, also, Richard Beauchamp on Judging The TFT and Tribute To Richard Beauchamp